BradleyA/git-TEST-commit-automation/hooks/README.md

 Start a new Git repository to test git-TEST-commit-automation solution

-    mkdir git-TEST-A            #  Create a directory for a Git repository cd git-TEST-1
+    mkdir TEST-git-commit       #  Create a directory for a Git repository cd TEST-git-commit
     git init .                  #  Create an empty Git repository vi sample.sh                #  Write a shell script
          #!/bin/bash